Mr-Byte/AnalogRedstone/README.md

 * Wave generator
     - Generates sine and square waves on an adjustable period and amplitude
 * High-pass Filter
-    - Filters out incoming signals below a threshold.
+    - Filters out incoming signals below a threshold
 * Low-pass Filter
-    - Filters out incoming signals above a threshold.
+    - Filters out incoming signals above a threshold
+* Band-pass Filter
+    - Filters out signals outside a certain range of strengths
+* Edge Detectors
+    - Pulse on rising or falling edge.
+* Pulse Lengtheners
+    - Lengthen the input pulse by a set amount of time
+* Signal Strength Randomizer
+    - Output a random signal strength when pulsed